Unakepro/sudoku-solver/README.md

 ### Steps

 `steps` is used to limit the number of iterations the algorithm will run.
-For Sudoku, setting `steps` to around **100,000** should provide a balance between solution accuracy and computation time.
+For Sudoku, setting `steps` to around **100,000** will prevent the algorithm from running for too long, ensuring a reasonable computation time.